DavidLCPyML/Main/README.md

-Just some guy trying to get more serious about coding, high hopes but low skill, oof
+Just some guy trying to get more serious about coding, high hopes

 Interests I'm developing:
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;AI, more specifically how to use and apply it